Codepath-iOS-Restaurant-Organization/Restaurant-Recommendations/README.md

 - **Story:** Users add restaurants they would like to dine at.
 Then they can add friends and get recommendations based on restaurants in both user's list.
 - **Market:** Any individual who needs help deciding where to dine at.
 - **Habit:** This app would be used whenever a user needs to figure out where to eat.
 I am asumming this app won't be used daily by a user but weekly or monthly.
 - **Scope:** In the beginning this app would be among friends.
 But in the future it can evolve into a app that can just give you recommendations not needing another user's list.
+Also in the future this app can grow into a app that can give recommendations for a group of people and not just a single friend.

 ## Product Spec